nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Practice staff
 * A General Practitioner to act as a lead
 * Clinical staff (including people who may work remotely)
-* Commissioning Support Unit (CSU)
+* GP IT delivery partner (such as a Commissioning Support Unit)
-* Explore with your CSU the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
+* Explore with your GP IT delivery partner the availability of any supporting roles such as Business change, Training leads, Data quality teams etc
 * Clinical Commissioning Group (CCG)
 * New supplier (target) - The new supplier of the GP clinical system
 * Existing supplier (Source) - Existing supplier of the GP clinical system